10 Real-Life Hyposensitivity Autism Examples Every Parent Should Know

 Understanding Hyposensitivity in Autism

-Hyposensitivity, often referred to as under-responsivity, is characterized by a reduced sensitivity to stimuli.
+Hyposensitivity, often referred to as under-responsivity, is characterized by to stimuli.
 Children experiencing this may not react to touch, sound, or pain like their peers.
 This lack of response can lead them to seek out more intense experiences, as their perception of feelings may not be as vivid as others.

 Understanding this condition is crucial for parents.
 It empowers them to help their children navigate their environments more effectively.
 For instance, a child with hyposensitivity might not flinch at a loud noise or a gentle touch, which can drive them to engage in more stimulating activities, such as bouncing on a trampoline or partaking in rough play.